sabinio/SQLDWSchemaMigrate/README.md

 The more objects you have to deploy, and the more objects that exist in your source database, the longer a deployment takes, which is why it is best to deploy often to minimize the time taken and risk of failure.

 ### What Objects Are Migrated?
-Currently there are 5 Objects supported;
+Currently there are 10 Objects supported;
 1. tables
 2. views
 3. schemas
 4. stored procedures
-5. scalar functions.
+5. scalar functions

-There is a need to add the following -
-1. External Data Sources
+6. External Data Sources
-2. External File Formats
+7. External File Formats
-3. External Tables
+8. External Tables
+9. Database-scoped Credentials
+10. Database Master Key

+In addition, columns added to tables that already exist on the server are migrated.

 ### How Are Objects Migrated?
 Some objects can be dropped and re-created; however where data loss is a possibility, this is obviously a very bad idea.
 Despite this, the process for all objects follows a similar pattern -